 As of March 31, 2016, we had approximately 79,000 net acres in and near the Wheatland area, located east of Calgary, in Southern Alberta.
 This position offers us a solid organic growth engine of medium grade oil and associated natural gas.
 Through March 31, 2016, we have drilled a total of 7 multi-stage fracture stimulated horizontal wells since we entered the area in 2015.
 During Q1 2016, we had average daily net sales volumes of approximately 965 Boe per day from production in the Wheatland area.
 We believe we can significantly increase the area production with our large inventory of identified locations.

-As of December 31, 2012, we had approximately 240,320 net acres in Quebec that are prospective for the Utica Shale.
+As of March 31, 2015, we had approximately 240,320 net acres in Quebec that are prospective for the Utica Shale.
 Natural gas produced from this area is in close proximity to major markets in Canada and the northeastern United States, which historically has provided for premium product pricing compared to the NYMEX Henry Hub pricing.
 The Utica Shale is relatively shallow compared to other shale plays in North America, which we believe will provide for an economic advantage relative to the drilling costs associated with developing the resource.